Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Flind (MPMM).md

 aliases: ["Flind"]
 ---
 # Flind
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-127, Volo's Guide to Monsters p.
-153*
+127*

 When the demon lord Yeenoghu wants to create a particularly fearsome war band leader, he transforms an excep tionally strong and vicious gnoll into a demonic warrior known as a flind.